-This topic describes how to access a Data Science Workshop (DSW) instance from the console.
-It also introduces the features of the DSW instance interface and explains how to stop, release, and change an instance.
+This topic describes how to access a Data Science Workshop (DSW) instance from the console, introduces the features of the DSW interface, and explains how to stop, delete, and modify an instance's configuration.

-The PAI console provides a visual interface to monitor and manage all your instances.
-Accessing a DSW instance from the console is simpler than connecting remotely and requires no complex network or permission configurations.
-DSW also provides features such as resource usage monitoring and the DSW Gallery.
+The DSW console provides a visual interface to monitor and manage all your instances.
+Accessing a DSW instance from the console is simpler than connecting remotely and does not require complex network and permission configurations.
+This method also lets you use advanced DSW features, such as viewing resource usage and browsing the DSW Gallery.

 Log on to the PAI console.

-In the left navigation pane, click Workspaces.
-On the Workspaces page, click the name of the target workspace.
+In the navigation pane on the left, click Workspaces.
+On the Workspace List page, click the name of the target workspace.

 In the upper-left corner of the page, select the region where you want to use the service.